GitLeeRepo/x64AsmNotes/gdbDebugerNotes.md

 * **l 1,20** - (**list**) display from line 1 through line 20
 * **bt** - (**back trace**) show the current line of exection and what function you are in, with the calling stack

+Note: pressing **Enter** repeats the last command, so entering **list** followed by **Enter** on a blank line will list the next 10 lines of code.
+This can be repeated until you reach the end of the program listing.

 ## Setting break points

 * **b 18** - (**break**) set break point on line 18